 David L. Eng is Richard L. Fisher Professor of English.
-He is also Professor in the Program in Comparative Literature & Literary Theory and the Program in Asian American Studies.
+He is also Professor in the Program in Comparative Literature & Literary Theory, the Program in Asian American Studies, and the Program in Gender, Sexuality & Women's Studies.
 After receiving his B.A. in English from Columbia University and his Ph.D. in comparative literature from the University of California at Berkeley, he taught at Columbia and Rutgers before joining Penn in 2007.
 Eng has held visiting professorships at the University of Bergen (Norway), King's College London, Harvard University, and the University of Hong Kong.
 He is the recipient of research fellowships from the Institute for Advanced Study in Princeton and the Mellon Foundation, among others.
-For 2015-16, he will be a Research Director at the Helsinki Collegium for Advanced Studies.
+For 2015-16, he will be a Visiting Fellow at the Helsinki Collegium for Advanced Studies.
 His areas of specialization include American literature, Asian American studies, Asian diaspora, psychoanalysis, critical race theory, queer studies, gender studies, and visual culture.

 Eng is author of The Feeling of Kinship: Queer Liberalism and the Racialization of Intimacy (Duke, 2010) and Racial Castration: Managing Masculinity in Asian America (Duke, 2001).
 He is co-editor with David Kazanjian of Loss: The Politics of Mourning (California, 2003) and with Alice Y. Hom of Q & A: Queer in Asian America (Temple, 1998, winner of a Lambda Literary Award and Association of Asian American Studies Book Award).
 In addition, he is co-editor of two special issues of the journal Social Text: with Teemu Ruskola and Shuang Shen, "China and the Human" (2011/2012), and with Judith Halberstam and José Esteban Muñoz, "What's Queer about Queer Studies Now?"
 (2005).
 His current book project, "Reparations and the Human," investigates the relationship between political and psychic genealogies of reparation in Cold War Asia.
 He is also completing a co-authored book with Shinhee Han, "A Dialogue on Racial Melancholia," a collection of psychoanalytic case histories and commentaries on Asian immigrants in the diaspora.